RedBeret/AIChatPoweredEcommerce/README.md

     - **Frontend Technologies**: At the heart of our user interface is React, a powerful JavaScript library that enables us to build a dynamic and responsive frontend.
 Complemented by Tailwind CSS, we achieve an elegant and adaptive design that ensures our platform is accessible across all devices and screen sizes.
 This combination allows for rapid development and a high degree of customization, enhancing the overall user experience with interactive and visually appealing interfaces.
     - **Backend Technologies**: Flask, a lightweight WSGI web application framework, serves as our backend cornerstone.
 It provides us with the flexibility and tools necessary to create robust API endpoints, manage database operations, and handle user authentication and sessions securely.
 Flask's simplicity and extensibility make it an ideal choice for our scalable e-commerce platform, supporting everything from product listings to order management.
 It utilizes python to interact with our server models.
     - **AI Integration and Chat Support**: Leveraging the capabilities of Voiceflow and OpenAI's ChatGPT, we offer an AI-powered chat support system that stands out for its ability to understand and respond to customer inquiries in real-time.
 This integration not only enhances customer service by providing instant support and recommendations but also personalizes the shopping experience based on user interactions and preferences.
 The AI chatbot is trained on a diverse dataset, enabling it to handle a wide range of queries with remarkable accuracy.
-    - **Database and Security**: SQLite, known for its reliability and ease of use, is our chosen database management system.
+    - **Database and Security**: SQLite, known for its reliability and ease of use, is our chosen database management system in Dev while PostgreSQL.
 It efficiently handles our data storage needs, from user profiles to product catalogs.
 On the security front, we employ bcrypt for hashing passwords, ensuring that user credentials are stored securely.
 Sessions and cookies are meticulously managed to maintain user state and provide a secure, personalized shopping experience.
 Together, these measures fortify our platform against common security threats, safeguarding user data and transactions.

 This technical foundation enables AiChatPoweredEcommerce to offer a unique and secure online shopping environment, where users can enjoy a seamless interaction with AI-driven support, backed by robust technologies.